Last Updated on March 13, 2021 by Julia Wilson

 Oral antibiotics and supportive care where necessary, this may include fluids to treat dehydration.
 Your cat may be put on a bland diet for a few days to rest the gastrointestinal tract if vomiting and diarrhea have occurred.

 The prognosis for kittens is poor, especially in younger kittens.
-There are no medications which can kill the virus; intensive supportive treatment is provided which gives the cat’s immune system to fight the virus.
+There are no medications that can kill the virus; intensive supportive treatment is provided which gives the cat’s immune system to fight the virus.

 - Blood transfusions if the white blood cell count drops significantly.